k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/10_using_various_actors_exercise.md

 <ul>
 <pre><code>
-1. When running the flow for the first time, Debug / Run Arguments window pops-up to set the value of cust_id external. input argument.
-The next time this window will not pop-up, using the same value until it is reset by the user.
+1. When running the flow for the first time, the Debug / Run Arguments window pops-up to set the value of the cust_id external. input argument.
+The next time this window does not pop-up, and it uses the same value until it is reset by the user.
-2. When <strong>single</strong> input argument of the <strong>JsonParser</strong> Actor is set to <strong>true</strong>, the Actor expects only a single object in the input stream.
+2. When the <strong>single</strong> input argument of the <strong>JsonParser</strong> Actor is set to <strong>true</strong>, the Actor expects only a single object in the input stream.
-3. If only the number of calls is required to be calculated, it can be replaced with the <strong>Count</strong> Actor.
+3. If only the number of calls needs to be calculated, they can be replaced by the <strong>Count</strong> Actor.
-However since this exercise requires to stop iterating the data on a certain condition, we cannot replace the <strong>JavaScript</strong> Actor by another Actor.
+However since this exercise needs to stop iterating the data on a specifc condition, the <strong>JavaScript</strong> Actor cannot be replaced by another Actor.
-4. The date format will be changed indicating the weekday, AM/PM and a different from the default date format.
+4. The Date format changes indicating a different weekday, AM/PM to the default Date format.
 </code></pre>
 </ul>